 When a novice driver gets such a conviction then their driving license is suspended for 30 days for the first offense.
 A second offense may suspend their driver’s license for 90 days.
 The third offense may suspend the license and eliminate it from the GLS (Graduated Licensing System).
 An at-fault collision due to distracted driving may have a drastic effect on your record.

 What Is The Fine For Texting While Driving In Ontario?

-The fine that you have to pay when you are caught driving and texting would be $400 and a victim surcharge fee plus court fee.
-You may pay up a total of $490 for an out of court settlement.
-However, if you decide to fight your distracted driving ticket in court or get a summons then you may pay fine of even $1000.
+The fine that you have to pay when you are caught driving and texting would be $400 and a victim surcharge fee plus a court fee.
+You may pay up a total of $490 for an out-of-court settlement.
+However, if you decide to fight your distracted driving ticket in court or get a summons then you may pay a fine of even $1000.